Updated: 2 days ago

 Selling information products

-Selling online courses has become a very popular business model in 2020.
+Selling online courses has become a trendy business model in 2020.
 I agree that selling an online course is a great way to turn your passion into a business.
-That is exactly why I have created my own personal finance course.
+That is precisely why I have created my own personal finance course.

 Creating an online course is a lot of work.